kihitara/greenie/README.txt

 If you downloaded from Moodle.org
 - Unzip the compressed file
-- Copy the strawberry folder into your Moodle theme directory.
+- Copy the greenie folder into your Moodle theme directory.
-- Log into your Moodle site as administrator and go to the Site admin > Notification page to install the Strawberry plugin.
+- Log into your Moodle site as administrator and go to the Site admin > Notification page to install the Greenie plugin.

 If you downloaded from github
 - Unzip the compressed file
-- Rename 'kihitara-moodle-theme_strawberry-NUMBERS'
+- Rename 'kihitara-moodle-theme_greenie-NUMBERS'
-  folder to 'strawberry'
+  folder to 'greenie'
-- Copy the strawberry folder into your Moodle theme directory.
+- Copy the greenie folder into your Moodle theme directory.
-- Log into your Moodle site as administrator and go to the Site admin > Notification page to install the Strawberry plugin.
+- Log into your Moodle site as administrator and go to the Site admin > Notification page to install the Greenie plugin.

 ****************** Change log *******************
 27/06/12
 - Testing github integration with PhpStorm.

 24/06/12
-- Strawberry is ready for release into the wild
+- Greenie is ready for release into the wild

 23/06/12
-- Strawberry theme was born
+- Greenie theme was born

 18/06/12
 - Added README file